ovh/terraform-provider-ovh/website/docs/r/cloud_project_network_private.html.markdown

 ## Import

-Private network in a public cloud project can be imported using the `project_id` and `network_id`, separated by "/" E.g.,
+Private network in a public cloud project can be imported using the `service_name` and the `network_id`, separated by "/" E.g.,

 ```bash
 $ terraform import ovh_cloud_project_network_private.mynet ookie9mee8Shaeghaeleeju7Xeghohv6e/pn-12345678